brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

 categories: kernel linked lists linux
 ---

-Recently I came accross the container_of macro defined in the linux kernel.
+Recently I came accross the `container_of` macro defined in the linux kernel.
-This macro is used to get the address of the container (the structure) from the address of one of its members.
+This macro is used to get the address of the container (a structure) from the address of one of its members.
 Let's see how it works, and how it can be useful to implement linked lists a clever (but weird) way.